Core Workflow#

 Note

-The optional regional dendrogram heatmap is not included in the Core Workflow script by default but can be added by modifying the modality get mean and/or modality get regional-frac command(s) to include --heatmap.
+The optional regional dendrogram heatmap is not included in the Core Workflow script by default but can be added to the HTML report by modifying the modality get mean and/or modality get regional-frac command(s) to include --heatmap.
 Note that the heatmap will only be drawn if there are ≤200 regions in the region file, so it is not appropriate for use with all promoters and gene bodies.
 Instead, add a custom subset region file to the Regions directory before running the Core Workflow.

 Interpreting region-based Biological QC statistics: